The Sugar Block Club! It’s the block of the month series I’ve been hosting here on my blog since 2012 and it’s a whole lot of fun!

 This year, the SBC is completely free, and you can sign up to receive the monthly pattern releases below.

 Want more from your club experience?
 Upgrade today to a premium membership for fabulous perks all year!

 Wanna Catch Up?

 It’s not too late to stitch up quilt blocks from the 2013 and 2014 clubs!
-Right now Craftsy is offering a gorgeous quilt kit for The Starlight Sampler– a new quilt that contains most of the blocks from the past two years of the Sugar Block Club, plus a couple of new blocks.
+Right now Craftsy is offering a gorgeous quilt kit for The Starlight Sampler– a new quilt that contains the pattern for most of the blocks from the past two years of the Sugar Block Club, plus a couple of new blocks- in addition to their gorgeous new line of solids.
 If you’re wanting to stitch this sampler up in your own fabrics, hang tight- I’ll be making it available in my shop toward the end of summer 2016.